B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 Three and one tenths

-Writing decimal numbers requires an understanding of the concept of grouping.
-After grouping, “thirty-five tenths” corresponds to 3 ones and 5 tenths.
+Writing decimal numbers requires an understanding of grouping.
+For example, “thirty-five tenths” becomes 3 and 5 tenths after grouping.
 The number 3 is in the ones position and the number 5 in the tenths position, which is represented by 3.5.

-This relationship between writing a decimal number and groupings can be understood by exploring decimal numbers using concrete and semi-concrete representations that allow one to "see" groupings.
+This relationship between writing a decimal number and groupings can be understood by exploring decimal numbers using concrete and visual representations that allow one to "see" the groupings.

 It is important to distinguish between the digit in the tenths position and the amount of tenths in the number.
-For example, in the number 2.1, the digit in the tenths position is 1, but there are 21 tenths in the number.
-Thus, if we want students to identify the digit in the tenths position in a given number (for example, 2.3), we should ask the question "What digit is in the tenths position in the number 2.3?" rather than "How many tenths are in the number 2.3?"
+For example, in the number 2.1, the digit in the tenths position is 1, but it could also be said that there are 21 tenths.
+Thus, if we want students to identify the digit in the tenths position of a number such as 2.3, we should ask the question "What digit is in the tenths position in the number 2.3?" rather than "How many tenths are in the number 2.3?

 Representations Using Words